gbmhunter/blog/content/pcb-design/component-packages/bga-component-package/_index.md

 ---
-authors: [ Geoffrey Hunter ]
+authors: [Geoffrey Hunter]
-categories: [ Electronics, PCB Design, Component Packages ]
+categories: [Electronics, PCB Design, Component Packages]
 date: 2015-03-08
 lastmod: 2023-07-25
-tags: [ component packages, PCB design, BGA, MO-207, DSBGA ]
+tags: [component packages, PCB design, BGA, MO-207, DSBGA]
 title: BGA Component Package
 type: page
 ---

 ## Overview

+{{% figure src="bga-144-component-package-3d-render.jpg" width="150px" float="right" caption="A 3D render of the BGA-144 component package." %}}

-`BGA` (Ball-Grid Array) is a high-density SMD component package which can have from 4 to 1700+ pins.
+BGA (Ball-Grid Array) is a high-density SMD component package which can have from 4 to 1700+ pins.
 Common pitches are 0.5mm, 0.8mm, and 1.0mm.
 BGA packages are used to either make components very small or to encompass a large number of leads.
 Some modern FPGAs have more than 1700 leads!

-{{% ref "fig-bga-144-component-package-3d-render" %}} shows a 3D render of the `BGA-144` component package.

-{{% figure ref="fig-bga-144-component-package-3d-render" src="bga-144-component-package-3d-render.jpg" width="372px" caption="A 3D render of the BGA-144 component package."  %}}

 BGA usually requires reflow oven or infrared heater.
 Expert-level solderers can use the "dead-bug" prototyping method and attach super-thin wires to each ball when the package is upside down, but do not consider this a reliable or fast method!
 BGA packages require an x-ray machine to discover if the balls have correctly soldered onto the pads.